ToruNiina/wad/README.md

 class read_archive
 {
   public:

+    // return type of sink.
+    using src_iterator = Iterator;

     // Return an iterator through which the binary will be read.
     // iterator value_type should be a `char`.